 Tools for controlling how the content is displayed in the editor.
 See Navigating.

-Tools for Selecting UVs.
+Tools for selecting UVs.

 - Proportional Editing O

 See Proportional Editing.

-- Active UV Texture Map Selector
+- Active UV Loop Layer

-Select which UV texture to use.
+Select which UV map to use.